guardian/interactive-atom-thrasher-template/README.md

 ## Creating a New Thrasher
 **Note:** Each thrasher should live within their own branch.
 These branches are *not* to be merged into main.
-- `git checkout main` (**TO DO - change gulpfile to do this as part of the script?** )
-- **TO DO - find out the purpose behind the naming logic in gulpfiles newThrasher function and document it - would you ever want to namespace your branch name with a slash?**
+1. `git checkout main`

-- Use ``gulp --new {yourThrasherName}`` to set up new branch, where `yourThrasherName` is the name for your thrasher.
+2. Use ``gulp --new {yourThrasherName}`` to set up new branch, where `yourThrasherName` is the name for your thrasher.
 Note that this name will be used within HTML attributes and file paths (as well as the branch name), so should be in **kebab-case** and using only lower-case letters, numbers and dashes.
 This script will do the following:
-  * Create a new branch called `thrashers/{yourThrasherName}`
+   * checks out to a new branch called `thrashers/{yourThrasherName}`
-  * Sets the s3 path in `./config.json` (but **not** the title)
+   *  `./config.json`: sets the s3 path value (note the title value is  **not** set automatically)
    * `./atoms/default/server/templates/main.html` : changes the id of the thrasher's outer div, and the class names of the outer div and its children to use your branch name
    * `./atoms/default/client/css/_thrasher.scss` : updates the css to match the changes to main.html
-  * `./atoms/default/client/css/_basics.scss` : updates the css to match the changes to main.html, also updates the class selector on the rule for the section that will contain the thrasher
+   * `./atoms/default/client/css/_basics.scss` : updates the css to match the changes to main.html and updates the class selector on the rule for the section that will contain the thrasher
    * `./atoms/default/client/js/app.js` : inserts the branch name into the component string passed to the trackLoad function

-- After ``gulp --new {yourThrasherName}`` is finished, edit `./config.json` to set the title.
-In production, this title will be used as the id for the section element your thasher will be nested in.
-(Note that this id does not get updated in the sample pages used on the dev server - the section will have the fixed id of "thrasher-atom")
+3. Edit `./config.json` to set the title.
+In production, this title will be used as the id for the section element that will contain your thasher, **if central production change the title of your thrasher after you have uploaded it- this will have the effect of changing the section id**.

-**TO DO - clarify how central production can change the container name, and the impact on using it in code - ie you need to make sure they use the same container name as you**
+Note that in the sample `./harness/front-uk` page used on the dev server, the section id is not automatically updated.
+The default id of `thrasher-atom` can safely be changed to within your branch to match your title.

 ## Development